• Explore the culturally rich capitals of the Baltics – Estonia, Lithuania and Latvia

 An incredible knowledge but down to earth with it.

-Cost of £2795 includes: return airfare, accommodation based on sharing a twin or double bedded room, breakfast, four lunches, eleven dinners with water and coffee, excursions & admissions.
+Cost of £2950 includes: return airfare, accommodation based on sharing a twin or double bedded room, breakfast, four lunches, eleven dinners with water & coffee, excursions & admissions, gratuities.